UKSA Cadet awarded prestigious maritime award by Fisgard Association

 Jake was presented with the accolade on November 23rd at UKSA, Cowes on the Isle of Wight by Fisgard Association representative Stephen White.
 Jake achieved the highest combined marks in his exams whilst with the Sea Cadets.
 Jake was also presented with a cheque for £100 to put towards ongoing professional development.

-Jake, a member of the Peterhead Sea Cadets, is now studying to be an officer on UKSA’s flagship course – the Superyact Cadetship.
-The course is a structured four year programme designed specifically for the superyacht industry and developed in close consultation with the MCA and the wider industry.
+Jake, a member of the Peterhead Sea Cadets, is now studying to be an officer on UKSA’s flagship course – the Superyacht Cadetship.
+The course is a structured four-year programme designed specifically for the superyacht industry and developed in close consultation with the MCA and the wider industry.
 The course allows students to ‘earn while they learn’ due to the combination of training at UKSA and paid work placements in the superyacht industry.
 Jake said: “It’s an honour to receive the award and a great way to top off my cadet career after putting in so much work.
 When I was told I had received it, I was a bit overwhelmed by it all!”
 Jake told us more about his plans for the future: “I’d like to work my way up through the ranks of the superyacht industry and hopefully progress quickly.
 I am hoping to circumnavigate the Arctic Circle during my training – it a place that has always fascinated me and something I’ve always wanted to achieve.”

 A helping hand by the Royal Merchant Navy Education Foundation

-Jake is being part-funded through his professional studies at UKSA by the Royal Merchant Navy Education Foundation (RMNEF) – whose beneficiaries are provided support that ‘enables education’.
+Jake is being part-funded through his professional studies at UKSA by the Royal Merchant Navy Education Foundation (RMNEF) – whose beneficiaries are provided the support that ‘enables education’.
 RMNEF CEO Charles Heron-Watson said: “We are delighted to learn that Jake has been awarded the Fisgard Plate to mark his achievements while he was a Sea Cadet.
 He is clearly a young man who is making the most of the career opportunities open to him.
 Well done!”

 What is the Fisgard Association?